Top 15 London Eye facts that you must know

 The London Eye's height is one of a kind

-The London Eye height of 135 meters (443 feet) equals to 64 red telephone boxes stacked on each other.
-This also means that the London Eye has a huge circumference, that circles 7668 times a year, covering 2300 miles from London to Cairo.
+The London Eye's height of 135 meters (443 feet) equals 64 red telephone boxes stacked on each other.
+This also means that the London Eye has a huge circumference, which circles 7668 times a year, covering 2300 miles from London to Cairo.

 London Eye Facts